There are different things you’ll need to do, depending on where the person has died.

 An Unexpected Death

-If you would like support following a sudden death, we would recommend contacting Harrow Bereavement Care, more information can be found here.
+If you would like additional support following a sudden death, we recommend contacting Harrow Bereavement Care.

 More information about the work of the Coroner can be found here.